sfigg/commercialization-public/docset/customize/mdm/passportforwork-csp.md

 Supported operations are Add, Get, Delete, and Replace.

 <a href="" id="tenantid-policies-excludesecuritydevices--only-for---device-vendor-msft-"></a>***TenantId*/Policies/ExcludeSecurityDevices** (only for ./Device/Vendor/MSFT)
+Added in the next major update of Windows 10.
 Root node for excluded security devices.

 <a href="" id="tenantid-policies-excludesecuritydevices-tpm12--only-for---device-vendor-msft-"></a>***TenantId*/Policies/ExcludeSecurityDevices/TPM12** (only for ./Device/Vendor/MSFT)
-Some Trusted Platform Modules (TPMs) are only compliant with the older 1.2 revision of the TPM specification defined by the Trusted Computing Group (TCG).
+Added in the next major update of Windows 10.
+Some Trusted Platform Modules (TPMs) are compliant only with the older 1.2 revision of the TPM specification defined by the Trusted Computing Group (TCG).

 Default value is false.
 If you enable this policy setting, TPM revision 1.2 modules will be disallowed from being used with Windows Hello for Business.